vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

   later.
 Also, my teeth don't feel quite as uncomfortable on the occasions where flossing and rinsing get delayed further than expected.

+Additional notes taken after taking and reviewing the photos:

+* I suspect that the photos that were targeting the facial surfaces of the mandibular teeth ended up capturing the lingual surfaces of the maxillary teeth, based on the curvature and angle in the photos.
+This is fundamentally because to correctly angle the camera for the facial surfaces of the mandibular teeth, the handle would have to point inward into the upper face, which isn't possible.
+However, I am not totally sure.
+In the next round of photos, I will attempt using a horizontal placement of the camera to more definitively capture the facial surfaces of the mandibular teeth.

+* Based on the photos, it looks like there's very little difference compared to 2026-03-26 and 2025-11-05, and somewhat better than 2025-10-21 (before the high-bleeding dental cleaning on 2025-10-22).
+Unfortunately, the 2025-11-05 photos do not zoom in on individual tooth surfaces; for instance, they don't include separate photos of the molars, and they also don't annotate the specific teeth covered.
+But for the surfaces that seem present across photos, the surface whiteness and staining are not meanningfully different.
+This suggests that the protocol improvements have worked.
+The most interesting thing is that the staining appears to be somewhat lower for some teeth (such as the lingual surface of the maxillary molar 15 on the left side) than on 2026-03-26.
+This might reflect local effects of proximity to time of brushing, but nonetheless it does suggest that the cumulative effect of staining over a one-month period is low enough that local effects can dominate.